czottmann/obsidian-actions-uri/docs/routes/note.md

 ## `/note/append`
-Appends today's daily note with a string.
+Appends a note with a string.

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):